 The market for fiber optic cable is highly competitive.
-There are four leading producers of fiber optic cables in the United States.
-In general, these companies primarily supply loose tube fiber optic cables for outside plant installations (which historically is by far the largest market segment of fiber optic cables), and they also produce tight-buffered fiber optic cables.
-Corning Cabling Systems, Pirelli, OFS (formerly Lucent Technologies) and Alcatel are the dominant producers of fiber optic cables for the long-haul market and are principal suppliers of optical fiber worldwide.
-In the market for tight-buffered fiber optic cables supplying the short to moderate distance market, we compete with Corning Cabling Systems and OFS, as well as other domestic and international companies such as Alcatel, Berk-Tek, CommScope, Draka, General Cable, Hitachi, Mohawk/CDT, Pirelli Cable, and Superior Essex.
+The leading producers of fiber optic cables in the United States primarily supply loose tube fiber optic cables for outside plant installations (which historically is by far the largest market segment of fiber optic cables), but they also produce tight buffered fiber optic cables.
+In the short- to moderate-distance market for tight buffered fiber optic cables, we primarily compete with Corning Cabling Systems, Berk-Tek, CommScope, General Cable, Hitachi, Mohawk/CDT (a division of Belden/CDT), and Superior Essex.